DevCool/CustomArchLinux/README.md

-## Welcome to GitHub Pages
+## Welcome to 5n4k3's Custom Arch Linux!

-You can use the [editor on GitHub](https://github.com/DevCool/CustomArchLinux/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can download the install video [here on GitHub](https://github.com/DevCool/CustomArchLinux/Install-CustomArch-11-06-2017.mp4) to learn how to install my custom distro.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+If you would like to download my custom distro [here is the link](https://github.com/DevCool/CustomArchLinux/prsarch-2017.10.22-x86_64.iso), remember that's the download.

 ### Markdown